cchudzicki-ocw-testing/8.323-spring-2023/content/pages/syllabus.md

 ## Description

 *Relativistic Quantum Field Theory I* is a one-term self-contained subject in quantum field theory.
+Concepts and basic techniques are developed through applications in elementary particle physics and condensed matter physics.

 ## Topics